High-altitude breathing apparatus: Systems in use

 A commonly used system manufactured by Poisk uses three high-pressure composite cylinders filled to 260 Bar at 20 degrees Celsius.
 The dimensions of the cylinders are 19 inch long, 4.25 inch diameter, and weight under 2.7 kg.
 At a two-liter per minute flow the cylinders last approximately 6.5 hours each.
 Internal volume is quoted by Poisk at 3 to 4 litres.
 Two types of breathing mask are used.
 One is for climbing and the other for rest and sleep, which includes a heat and humidity exchanger.
 These masks seal against different areas of skin on the face to reduce contact pressure problems.
-Both types of mask masks use a reservoir bag which can economise on oxygen consumption when the flow rate is set correctly for the current breathing rate by ensuring that the reservoir bag fully deflates at the end of inhalation and fully inflates by the end of exhalation.
+Both types of mask use a reservoir bag which can economise on oxygen consumption when the flow rate is set correctly for the current breathing rate by ensuring that the reservoir bag fully deflates at the end of inhalation and fully inflates by the end of exhalation.
 Some field user maintenance is possible using the spare parts kit.
 The schematic diagram indicates a partial rebreather mask type.

 The Poisk regulator is a constant flow device which can be adjusted between 1 and 4 litres per minute in 0.25 litre per minute increments.
 It has a mass of 0.35 kg.

 The Summit system used a small mask with nasal cannula and delivered oxygen in pulses, activated by the pressure drop at the start of inhalation.
 This is an efficient system for gas use, and less gas needs to be carried, but it relies on electronics and batteries which do not last well in the low temperatures.
 It also less bulky and obstructs the view less than the rebreather mask systems The system was found to be unreliable and Summit reverted to the constant flow system.
 The silicone cannula is still available as a medical component.

 The Summit Oxygen system marketed in 2023 uses a constant flow regulator with steps of 0.5 litres per minute up to a maximum of 4 litres per minute.
-An innovation is that the flow rate selector is on the supply hose where it can be reached easily and therefor is likely to be adjusted more frequently to suit current exertion, thereby making more efficient use of the oxygen.
+An innovation is that the flow rate selector is on the supply hose where it can be reached easily and therefore is likely to be adjusted more frequently to suit current exertion, thereby making more efficient use of the oxygen.
 The cylinders used are 4 litre 300 bar with a mass of 3.89 kg when full.
 An ambient air inlet valve prevents inhaling ambient air until the oxygen in the reservoir has been inhaled, and the exhaust valve provides enough back pressure to divert exhaled gas to the reservoir bag at the beginning of exhalation, when it contains very little carbon dioxide as it was in physiological dead space.